-Lets make this easy on all of us.
+Let’s make this easy on all of us.
 The offset of a wheel is the distance from its hub mounting surface to the centerline of the wheel.
-The whole point of an offset is for the end user of the wheel to know how much in inches (4+3) or in the case of millimeter offset, how many mm the wheel will stick out or suck in from the mounting surface of the hub.
-Remember, even a couple of millimeters can affect performance, ride quality, the look/stance of your vehicle and more important than anything, how safe the setup is.
+The whole point of an offset is for the end user of the wheel to know how many inches (ex: 4+3) or mm (in the case of millimeter offset) the wheel will stick out or suck in from the mounting surface of the hub.
+Remember, even a couple of millimeters can affect performance, ride quality, the look/stance of your vehicle–and more important than anything, how safe the setup is.

-The hub mounting surface is even with the centerline of the wheel (dashed line to left).
+The hub mounting surface is even with the centerline of the wheel (dashed line in diagram below).

-The hub mounting surface is toward the front or “wheel side” of the wheel.
+The hub mounting surface is toward the front side of the wheel, the side that faces the world.
 Positive offset wheels are generally found on front wheel drive cars and newer rear drive cars.
 An example of a positive offset wheel is the Polaris RZR 1000 which comes stock with a +38mm offset.
-Higher offsets restrict design and leave the wheel looking flat, with little to no depth in spoke design/lip.
+Higher offsets restrict design and leave the wheel looking flat, with little to no depth in spoke design or lip.

-The easiest way to measure backspace is to lay the wheel face down onto the ground so the backside of the wheel is facing up.
-Take a straight edge and lay it diagonally across the inboard flange of the wheel (like picture above).
-Take a tape measure and measure the distance from where the straight edge contacts the inboard flange to the hub mounting pad of the wheel.
+The easiest way to measure backspace is to lay the wheel face down onto the ground so the back side of the wheel is facing up.
+Take a straight edge and lay it diagonally across the inboard flange of the wheel.
+Using a tape measure, measure the distance from where the straight edge contacts the inboard flange to the hub mounting pad of the wheel.
 This measurement is backspace.
 Backspacing, similar to offset, is the distance from the hub mounting surface to the inside lip of the wheel (measured in inches).